Medical technology

 (Source: Berlin Partner for Business and Technology)

-In addition to Charité - Universitätsmedizin Berlin and the Medical University of Lausitz - Carl Thiem, the German capital region is home to over 40 renowned scientific institutions, including the Berlin Institute of Health (BIH), the German Heart Center Berlin, Physikalisch Technische Bundesanstalt (PTB), and other well-known Fraunhofer, Helmholtz, Leibniz, and Max Planck Institutes in Berlin and Brandenburg.
+In addition to Charité – Universitätsmedizin Berlin and the Medical University of Lusatia – Carl Thiem (MUL-CT), the German capital region is home to over 40 renowned scientific institutions, including the Berlin Institute of Health (BIH), the Charité German Heart Center (DHZC), the National Metrology Institute of Germany (PTB), and numerous Fraunhofer, Helmholtz, Leibniz, and Max Planck Institutes across Berlin and Brandenburg.

-The broad range of research offered by the Berlin science and research institutions includes, in addition to the classic core areas of medical technology such as the Department of Medical Technology (Institute for Machine Design and Systems Engineering) at the TU Berlin, a wide range of cross-sectional technologies.
-These include microsystems and nanotechnology, optical technologies, digital technologies, new materials, biomechanics, mathematics, chemistry and physics.
+The wide range of research offered by Berlin’s scientific and research institutions encompasses not only traditional core areas of medical technology – such as those covered by the Department of Medical Engineering at TU Berlin – but also a broad spectrum of cross-disciplinary technologies.
+These include, among others, microsystem and nanotechnologies, sensor technologird, optical technologies, robotics, digital technologies, new materials, biomechanics and many others.

-With a highly diverse population of potential test subjects, the German capital region, with both the country's largest city and extensive rural areas, offers ideal conditions for the research, development, and testing of innovative and networked health solutions.
+With a highly diverse population and its location at the intersection of metropolitan and rural areas, the German capital region offers ideal conditions for the research, development, and testing of innovative and connected healthcare solutions.